couchbase/java-dcp-client/README.md

 # Couchbase Java DCP Client
 This repository contains a pure java-based implementation for a Couchbase DCP (Database Change Protocol) client.
-It is currently a work in progress and intended to be the primary DCP client going forward, eventually deprecating the experimental supported inside `core-io`.
+It is currently a work in progress.
+It replaces the previous experimental support inside Couchbase `core-io`.

 It supports: